HaibinZHAO-950102/MTS/! README.md

 changed the name Hy.xlsx into Hy_main.xlsx, and analogous for Hz, q2, q3.
 Because i want to calculate another MFS called Hy_show.xlsx. the new-calculated MFS can show the MFS distribution more clearly.

-Fixed some problems in plot- and mesh- functions
+Fixed some problems in plot- and mesh- functions new function of plot-/ and mesh- functions. if figureplot == 2, the function will output the image.

 wrote a function called area2points.m to change the detectable area from a huge matrix into a n times 2 vector. so that it would be much faster ploting the detectable area.

 wrote a function called detectmovement.m.
 Before that, i can only calculate the detectable area of a magnet field, when the magent move a specific (given) distance. for e.g. in my programm 1mm.
 The new function can calculate the detectable movement under different adc-bit.

 ## area2points.m
 change the detectable area from a huge matrix into a n times 2 vector. so that it would be much faster ploting the detectable area.